 It’s worth noting that the same logic can justify restrictions on individual contributions as well.
 If Jane is a thousandaire and John is a billionaire, he can use his resources to disseminate his ideas to millions while Jane may only be able to reach dozens.
 They may support their candidates with equal fervor or Jane may even be more passionate than John.
 But money tips the scales so far in John’s favor that Jane’s support for her candidate scarcely matters by comparison.

-The Restore Democracy Amendment will limit not only limit the political influence of corporations and unions; it will also pave the way for other reforms to help create the truly competitive marketplace of ideas that we deserve.
+The Restore Democracy Amendment will allow us to limit the political influence of corporations and unions; it will also pave the way for other reforms to help create the truly competitive marketplace of ideas that we deserve.

 Citizens United v.
 FEC (aka The Worst Decision Since Dred Scott) (2010)

-The Bipartisan Campaign Reform Act of 2002 prohibited corporations and labor unions from using their general treasury funds to make independent expenditures expressly advocating for the election of defeat of a candidate (which is exactly what the Restore Democracy Amendment will do).
+The Bipartisan Campaign Reform Act of 2002 prohibited corporations and labor unions from using their general treasury funds to make independent expenditures expressly advocating for the election of defeat of a candidate.
 It also prohibited “electioneering communications,” which were essentially broadcast, cable, or satellite communications that referred to a candidate for Federal Office and were made within 30 days before a primary election or 60 days before a general election.
 Corporations or unions could set up separate segregated fund such as a political action committee to fund such communications.
 Citizens United was a nonprofit corporation that challenged the law.

 In a ruling that directly contradicted previous precedent set in Austin, the Court held that even though corporations are unique entities that receive special benefits, those special benefits do not justify prohibitions on corporate political speech.
 In other words, after Citizens United corporations and unions were free to spend unlimited amounts of money to influence elections.
 The Court also went so far as to claim that censoring corporations has “muffled the voice that best represents the most significant segments of the economy” and that by limiting corporate political speech, “the electorate has been deprived of information, knowledge, and opinion vital to its function.”